 - CET 1 ratio: 15-17%;

 - RoCET 1: 10-12%;

 - Efficiency ratio: 70-72%;

-- Dividend policy: 50-70% of underlying net result attributable to shareholders.
+- Dividend policy: 50-70% of underlying net result attributable to our shareholder.

 We will maintain our solid risk profile with a moderate risk appetite.
 Over the years, we have developed a strong capital base.
 Our CET 1 ratio currently stands at 21.4%, well above our target level.
 In the future, we aim to optimise our capital base in terms of level and type of instruments, while leaving room for potential acquisitions.
-In addition, we will consider paying out excess capital to our shareholders.
-Since 2016, we have redistributed around €210 million to our shareholders.